-Senior Seminar II - Research Writing 1 credit BI499
+BI499 Senior Seminar II - Research Writing

 Development of oral and written skills needed for presenting a technical scientific report.
 Each student will write a technical review paper on a selected topic and present their topic in a seminar forum to a jury of their peers and invited guests.
 Prerequisite: BI498.
 (Writing Intensive) (Spring)